XZiar/RayRenderer/common/README.md

 Converting encoding need to specify input charset, while StringEx does not provide encoding-detection.
 If you need it , you should look at [uchardet](../3rdParty/uchardetlib).

-`split` is simply based on string's find operation, and there's no optimization like KMP or SSE4.2 intrin.
+`split` is simply based on brute find, and there's no optimized implements like KMP or SSE4.2 intrin.

 `concat` uses C++11's variadic template to detect string's length and pre-alloc memory.
 I am not sure if recursive func calling would be inlined, so it may in fact hurt performance.
 Anyway, it's just a toy.